U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Bryn Athyn College of the New Church is 7:1, and the school has 84.6 percent of its classes with fewer than 20 students.
-The most popular majors at Bryn Athyn College of the New Church include: Multi-/Interdisciplinary Studies, Other; History, General; Religion/Religious Studies, Other; Education, General; and English Language and Literature, General.
-The average freshman retention rate, an indicator of student satisfaction, is 72.2 percent.
+The student-faculty ratio at Bryn Athyn College of the New Church is 7:1, and the school has 81.2 percent of its classes with fewer than 20 students.
+The most popular majors at Bryn Athyn College of the New Church include: Multi-/Interdisciplinary Studies, Other; Biology/Biological Sciences, General; Education, General; History, General; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 72 percent.

 |Student gender distribution|